ingo/ingo.github.io/_recipes/cabbage_and_carrot_thoran_style_salad_indian_salad.md

 title: Cabbage and Carrot Thoran-style Salad (Indian Salad)
 vegan: "\u2713"
 ---

+Finely shredded cabbage and carrot are tossed with a spiced coconut Indian "sambal" of sorts.
+Based on the traditional Indian Thoran dry curry, this Indian Salad ridiculously delicious!
+This unique Indian-inspired salad combines finely shredded raw cabbage and carrots tossed in a spicy coconut dressing.
+The dressing features flavors found in a traditional Thoran dry curry recipe.
+The end result is a salad with an unexpected yet delicious flavor combination that's sure to impress.
+It works well as either a side salad or vegetarian main dish.
 This salad is made with finely shredded cabbage and carrot, tossed with a spiced Indian coconut “sambal” of sorts.
 Based on the traditional South Indian _Thoran_ dry curries, this is ridiculously delicious!

 ### Ingredients